 |Registering or renewing a domain||£6.25 +VAT per year.||£15 +VAT per year.||£20 +VAT per year.|

 |Transferring domains to another registrant (ie changing who owns the domain) or changing contact details.||Free of charge|

 |Transferring a domain to another registrar (ie moving to a provider other than Prater Raines)||Free of charge (although the other registrar may impose a charge).|

-We can also register .co, .me, .mobi and .me domains for prices between £20 and £30 a year depending on the extension – call or email for details.
+We can also register .mobi at £22 per year and .co, .me and .me domains for prices between £20 and £30 a year depending on the extension – call or email for details.

 If these charges change we will post the new charges here and, if you have a domain registered with us, we will contact you at your last known email address to let you know of the changes.